alive1258/Smart-Task-Manager-Dashboard/README.md

 cd [Project Directory]
 ```

-- `Create a .env file in the root folder of the frontend project.`
+- `Create a .env file in the root folder of the frontend project and add the`
 - `Add the following environment variable`

 ```js